Foodle Club

 This dish is very similar to Irish colcannon or English bubble and squeak, although I think the covering of cheese on the rumbledethumps gives them the edge!

 The purists amongst you may say that this isn't an authentic version of rumbledethumps.
 However, I would say there are many versions of this dish as there are families in Scotland.
-This is my version and I love it!
+This is my version of rumbledethumps and I love it!

 Jump to: